 Dr. Shannon Reid

-Dr. Shannon Reid (MBBS, FRANZCOG) is completing a one year clinical fellowship in Endometriosis, Pelvic Pain & Advanced Laparoscopy with the University of British Columbia at BC Women’s Centre for Pelvic Pain & Endometriosis.
+Dr. Shannon Reid (MBBS, FRANZCOG) is completing a one year clinical fellowship with the University of British Columbia in Endometriosis, Pelvic Pain & Advanced Laparoscopy at BC Women’s Centre for Pelvic Pain & Endometriosis.
 Dr. Reid completed an Honours degree in Medicine at the University of Sydney, Australia, in 2004.
 She then completed her Obstetrics and Gynaecology specialist training in Australia, and is a Fellow of the Australian and New Zealand College of Obstetricians and Gynaecologists.
-Dr. Reid is currently pursuing a PhD and her research focuses on the use of pre-operative ultrasound for the prediction of endometriosis in women with pelvic pain.
+Dr. Reid is currently pursuing a PhD and her research focuses on the use of pre-operative specialized ultrasound for the prediction of endometriosis in women with pelvic pain.

 Catherine Maurer (BScN, RN) is a Registered Nurse at BC Women’s Centre for Pelvic Pain & Endometriosis and has been with the program since it began in 2011.
-Catherine completed her training as a nurse at the Middlesex Hospital in London and her training as a midwife at the Bristol Maternity Hospital in Bristol.
-Since moving from the UK to Canada in 1985, Catherine has worked in several areas at BC Women’s Hospital & Health Centre including Maternity Services, Recurrent Pregnancy Loss, Early Pregnancy Assessment, and Reproductive Endocrinology & Infertility (REI/IVF).
+Catherine completed her nurse training at the Middlesex Hospital in London and her training as a midwife at the Bristol Maternity Hospital in the UK.
+Since moving to Canada in 1985, Catherine has worked in several areas at BC Women’s Hospital & Health Centre including Maternity Services, Recurrent Pregnancy Loss, Early Pregnancy Assessment, and Reproductive Endocrinology & Infertility (REI/IVF), and Pelvic Pain.
 Catherine is passionate about supporting women and their families to overcome challenges and barriers to their healthcare needs.

 Susannah Britnell (BScHonsPT, FCAMT) is a Registered Physiotherapist at the BC Women’s Centre for Pelvic Pain & Endometriosis and has been with the program since it began in 2011.
 Susannah provides assessment and treatment for pelvic pain conditions such as pelvic floor dysfunction, pelvic girdle pain, vulvar and vaginal pain, bladder and bowel dysfunction, and chronic pelvic pain/endometriosis.
 Susannah has worked as a physiotherapist since 1997, both in Canada and the UK.